gdcc/pyDataverse/README.md

 # pyDataverse

-A Python wrapper to work with the Dataverse API.
+A Python module to work with the Dataverse API.
 It allows to create, update and remove Dataverses, Datasets and Datafiles via Dataverse's native API.
-The module is developed by [Stefan Kasberger](http://stefankasberger.at) for [AUSSDA - The Austrian Social Science Data Archive](http://aussda.at/).
-Thanks to the developers of [dataverse-client-python](https://github.com/IQSS/dataverse-client-python), from which the project got inspired.
+Thanks to the developers of [dataverse-client-python](https://github.com/IQSS/dataverse-client-python), from which the project got inspired from.

 **Features**

 * Python 2 and 3 (>=2.7)
 * Open Source (MIT)
-* Object-oriented programming approach
-* Many different Dataverse Api Requests (based on GET, POST (Curl) and DELETE)
+* Many different Dataverse Api Requests (use GET, POST (Curl) and DELETE)
-* Custom exceptions
+* Utils functions to support the core-functions
 * Tests with [pytest](https://docs.pytest.org/en/latest/), [Travis CI](https://travis-ci.com/AUSSDA/pyDataverse) and [tox](http://tox.readthedocs.io/).
 * Documentation with [sphinx](http://www.sphinx-doc.org/).
+* Custom exceptions

 **Copyright**